CanExport SMEs - Applicant’s guide

 Interim report

-Grant recipients approved for a multi-year project must complete an interim report by March 31.
+Grant recipients approved for a project that spans more than one Government of Canada fiscal year must complete an interim report by March 31.
 They must do so to receive payment for the next fiscal year.
 The interim report asks for details on how your project is progressing.

 Final report